Where to Find Yield in the Global Bond Markets

 The Bottom Line

-United States and European bond markets have become increasingly risky due to their extremely low interest rates.
+The United States and European bond markets have become increasingly risky due to their extremely low-interest rates.
 With the Federal Reserve looking to hike rates, these bonds could be at risk of seeing significant price in the near future.
 Emerging market sovereign and corporate bonds may offer far better yields with less risk.
 In general, these bonds have witnessed improving credit quality driven by robust growth.